How to use WP Crontrol

 Edit cron events

-Click the Edit link next to an event to edit details such as its hook name, arguments, next run date, and recurrence.
+Click the Edit link next to an event to edit details such as its hook name, arguments, next run date, and schedule.

 Add a new cron event